It’s all about the harmonies in Sam Smith’s Carpool Karaoke

 02/11/2017 - 10:33:31Back to Showbiz Home

-At this point, we've seen quite a few Carpool Karaoke sessions from James Corden and it has to be said there is one small moment that happens time and time again that never gets old.
+At this point, we've seen quite a few Carpool Karaoke sessions from James Corden and it has to be said that there is one moment we love more than any.

-When celebrities are giving it sock to their own tune and stop in their tracks as Corden joins in with his amazing voice.
+When celebrities are giving it socks to their own tune and suddenly stop in their tracks when Corden joins in with his amazing voice.

 Guys, he has as Tony.